jafima/.github/profile/README.md

-# A Java base Agent Framework for Intelligent and Mobile Agents
+# A Java based Agent Framework for Intelligent and Mobile Agents